Paid Time Off – Hourly Employees

 April 1–June 30 = 2 days

 Please check your pay stub each pay period.
-If personal days have been incorrectly recorded please notify your supervisor.
-Payroll/EIS must be notified within 30 days of the pay date in which the personal days are incorrectly recorded to change the status.
+If personal time has been incorrectly recorded, please notify your supervisor.
+Payroll must be notified within 30 days of the pay date in which the personal time was incorrectly recorded to change the status.

 Unused Personal Time